Special Materials Recycling

 - Styrofoam coolers used for shipping/transporting sensitive organic material

 Our document destruction program is currently only available on the downtown campus.
 We apologize for any inconvenience.

 - Lower cost per pickup than outsourced companies (Iron Mountain currently charges $75/pickup)

 - Increases diversion rate for Georgia State as absolutely all shredded material will be recycled

 - Creates a more streamlined process by using Georgia State employees and equipment

-- Any department members wishing to witness the destruction of their documents can reach out to firstname.lastname@example.org to arrange a meeting time
+- Any department members wishing to witness the destruction of their documents can reach out to firstname.lastname@example.org to arrange.

 - All shredded material will be added to the Georgia State single stream recycling compactor

-Please note: There will be surcharge of $100 for requests of two of more collections in one week.
+Please note: There will be a surcharge of $100 for requests of two or more collections in one week.